mercere99/MABE2/docs/modules/01_module_types.rst

 Evaluators
 ==========

-For detailed information on genomes, see `evaluator page <../evaluate/EvalPacking.html>`_
+For detailed information on genomes, see the `evaluator page <../evaluate/EvalPacking.html>`_ .

 Evaluators are the functions on which organisms get tested.
 Evaluation modules are categorized by the types of IO they work with.